robotframework/robotframework-RFCP-syllabus/basics.md

 ### FOR

-Test libraries can have any kind of _loop constructs_, and most of the time loops should be implemented by using them.
+Libraries can have any kind of _loop constructs_ and most of the time loops should be implemented by using them.
-`FOR` loops can be used with both test cases and user keywords.
+`FOR` loops can be used with both test cases/RPA tasks and user keywords.
+`FOR` loops can be nested and also combined with other control structures.
 [[User Guide: FOR loops][UG FOR loops]]

 ### Other control structures

 #### TRY

-`TRY`/`EXCEPT` syntax is inspired also from Python.
+`TRY`/`EXCEPT` is another syntax which is inspired from Python.
 This approach is for handling failures during execution.
 There can be multiple `EXCEPT` branches.
-In that case they are matched one by one and the first matching branch is executed.
+In that case they are matched one-by-one and the first matching branch is executed.
 [[User Guide: Try/Except][UG Try/Except]]

 #### WHILE

 `WHILE` loops combine features of `FOR` loops and `IF`/`ELSE` structures.
 They specify a condition and repeat the loop body as long as the condition remains true.
+`WHILE` loops can be used with both test cases/RPA tasks and user keywords.
 `WHILE` loops can be nested and also combined with other control structures.
 [[User Guide: While loops][UG While loops]]

 #### BREAK and CONTINUE

 Both `FOR` and `WHILE` loop execution can be controlled with `BREAK` and `CONTINUE` statements.
-The former exits the whole loop prematurely and the latter stops executing the current loop iteration and continues to the next one.
+The former exits the whole loop prematurely, whilst the latter stops executing the current loop iteration and continues to the next one.
 Both are typically used conditionally with `IF`/`ELSE` or `TRY`/`EXCEPT` structures.
 [[User Guide: Loop control BREAK/CONTINUE][UG Loop control BREAK/CONTINUE]]

 ## VARIABLES

+**TODO** Update for RPA - which section?

-Variables are an integral feature of Robot Framework, and most commonly they are in arguments for keywords in Test case section and Keyword sections.
+Variables are an integral feature of Robot Framework, and most commonly they are included as arguments for keywords in a Test case section and Keyword sections.
 Robot frameworks has variables that can be used as _scalar_, _lists_ or _dictionary_.
 [[User Guide: Variables][UG Variables]]